amankhoza/data-mining/SearchEngine/readme.md

 1. `parsing`

-   This module is responsible for parsing or converting html files into `Document` objects.
-A `Document` has fields like 'url', 'title', 'content' which are required by the indexing algorithm.
-In adition, `parsing` also computes other useful details, like document pagernak, and attaches these details to the document itself.
+   This module is responsible for parsing/converting html files into `Document` objects.
+A `Document` object has fields like 'url', 'title', 'content' which are required by the indexing algorithm.
+In adition, `parsing` also computes other useful details, like document pagernak, and attaches these details to the each document.

 2. `searching`

    This module is responsible for creating the index and searching.

 # How to use

+First of all, make sure that the required dependencies are installed.

 1. Indexing